SpecFlowOSS/SpecFlow/docs/Bindings/SpecFlow-Assist-Helpers.md

     | 2  | Howard     | Roark     |
 ```

-You can test you results with one call to CompareToSet<T>:
+You can test your results with one call to CompareToSet<T>:

 ``` csharp
 [Binding]